nrwl/nx/docs/shared/recipes/plugins/project-graph-plugins.md

 #### Example (extending projects / adding targets)

 A plugin can also be written to modify existing projects.
-Most of Nx's first party are written to add a target to a given project based on the configuration files present for that project.
+Most of Nx's first party plugins are written to add a target to a given project based on the configuration files present for that project.
 The below example shows how a plugin could add a target to a project based on the presence of a `tsconfig.json` file.

 ```typescript {% fileName="/my-plugin/index.ts" %}
 export const createNodes: CreateNodes = [